We may earn money or products from the companies mentioned in this post.

 Tuna can get a bad rap for having mercury and it is true that you shouldn’t eat it in excess.
 That said, there’s nothing wrong with eating some and enjoying the energy of the protein it provides as well as some great omega 3 fatty acids.

 Is a natural antimicrobial, has vitamin C, Iron and more.
 Here’s a more comprehensive post by Dr. Axe again on the benefits of Thyme.

 Now you see why you are not only pleasing some taste buds at your party, but also feeding your guests with great care of their well-being.

-Gluten Free Party Snacks on your Appetizer Plates
+Low Carb Gluten Free Party Snacks for your Appetizer Plates

 Let’s talk now about the actual recipe process.
 Slicing the carrots can be a little tricky.
 However, if you use a tool such as this chef’s slicer , it may be more precise.

 It is very important to slice carefully such that you end up with a long thin slice that is intact in the end so you can roll them up.
 So, when you boil please do not boil for too long or they will be too soft or mushy.
 You want a pliable carrot slice but yet just a bit al dente.

 Also, I prefer chopping up the red bell pepper pretty finely.
 You want them big enough to show their color but not any bigger then your small peas.

 The amount of mayonnaise and type is up to you.
 We like organic products but any type will work out pretty well for you.
 I feel like this recipe has a perfect amount of mayo but you may like yours a little more moist.
 Just be careful not to over do it or you will have a messy snack.